hbrnld/DD2424Project/README.md

-# DD2424Project
+# Optiver Trading at the Close
-Repository for sharing the code for the project in the course DD2424.
+This repository for contains the code for Optiver Trading at the Close for the final project in the course DD2424 Deep Learning.